tcranston/tcranston.github.io/_posts/2022-10-30-project-06_cubesite.markdown

 client: The Rubik's Cube:tm: of Information Systems in Clinical Trials
 category: Poster
 website: https://timcranston.uk/posters/ICTMC_2022_UKCRC_IS_RubiksCube_Poster.jpg
-description: The Rubik's Cube™ of Information Systems in Clinical Trials: The importance of the IS function in the successful development and delivery of clinical trials.
+description: The Rubik's Cube:tm: of Information Systems in Clinical Trials: The importance of the IS function in the successful development and delivery of clinical trials.
 ---